Short-time Fourier Transform-based Signal Recovery for Modulo Analog-to-Digital Converters: Introduction

-Another important research direction in modulo ADC is the establishment of theoretical performance guarantees to reconstruct the unfolded signal from modulo samples.
-In \cite{Bhandari:2021}, it is shown that the higher-order differences-based reconstruction approach can perfectly reconstruct a finite-energy bandlimited (BL) signal from its modulo samples if the sampling rate used is at least $2\pi e$ ($\approx 17.07$) times the Nyquist rate.
-This sufficient condition for the sampling rate increases significantly in the presence of bounded noise \cite[Theorem 3]{Bhandari:2021}.
-For finite-energy BL signals, perfect reconstruction is possible for any sampling rate approaching the Nyquist rate from above by using a prediction filter with sufficiently long filter length \cite{Romanov:2019}.
-This approach does not need any side information such as knowledge of unfolded samples and auto-correlation function.
-However, the proposed prediction filter-based approach did not take into account the impact of finite quantization.
-Theoretical guarantees for Fourier-based reconstruction had been established in \cite{Fourier-Prony}.
+Another important direction in modulo ADC research is the establishment of theoretical performance guarantees to reconstruct the unfolded signal from the modulo samples.
+In \cite{Bhandari:2021}, it was shown that the higher-order differences-based reconstruction approach can perfectly reconstruct a finite-energy bandlimited (BL) signal from its modulo samples if the sampling rate used is at least $2\pi e$ ($\approx 17.07$) times the Nyquist rate.
+This sufficient condition for the sampling rate significantly increases in the presence of bounded noise \cite[Theorem 3]{Bhandari:2021}.
+For finite-energy BL signals, perfect reconstruction is possible for any sampling rate approaching the Nyquist rate from above by using a prediction filter with a sufficiently long filter length \cite{Romanov:2019}.
+This approach does not require any side information such as knowledge of unfolded samples and the auto-correlation function.
+However, the proposed prediction filter-based approach does not take into account the impact of finite quantization.
+Theoretical guarantees for the Fourier-based reconstruction were established in \cite{Fourier-Prony}.
 However, this approach suffers from spectral leakage and may require long observation windows.
-To avoid spectral leakage, recovery methods based on time-domain thresholding can also be used.
-Such methods work for generalized modulo sampling models which consider the modulo hysteresis and the folding transients.
-However, recovery guarantees of thresholding-based recovery fail under ideal modulo nonlinearities.
-This is explained in Section \ref{subsection:compare_recovery}.
+To avoid spectral leakage, recovery methods based on time-domain thresholding can be used \cite{Florescu:2021,Florescu:2022,Florescu:2022b,Florescu:2022c,Geethu:2025}.
+Such methods work for generalized modulo sampling models that consider modulo hysteresis and folding transients.
+However, the recovery guarantees established for thresholding-based recovery methods fail under ideal modulo nonlinearities, as explained in Section \ref{subsection:compare_recovery}.
 The recently developed UNO framework \cite{UNO} integrates the Unlimited Sampling Framework (USF) \cite{Bhandari:2021} with 1-bit quantization, where each folded sample is processed by multiple 1-bit quantizers using varying thresholds.
 In effect, the set of 1-bit quantizers operates collectively as a multi-bit quantizer.
 Furthermore, the accompanying theoretical guarantees are expressed through high-probability bounds.